The name of the Association shall be the Western Australian School of Mines Alumni Inc. abbreviated to WASMA.

 11.3 A person exercises all the rights and obligations of a member for the purposes of these rules if his or her subscription is paid on or before the relevant date fixed by or under Clause 11.1 or within 3 months thereafter, or such other time as the Council allows.

-12.1 The Council may appoint one or more personalities for a stated period of time, whether Members or not, as Patrons of the Association.
+12.1 The Council may appoint one or more personalities for a stated period of time, whether Members or not, as Advisors of the Association.
 Persons may be chosen specifically for their standing in the community and interest in the initiatives of the Council and are able to assist with representation and/or provide mentoring capabilities.
 Different persons may be appointed for their specific capabilities to address various Council initiatives.
+The Council may appoint an Advisory Council on such charter or terms of reference as the Council sees fit from time to time.

 13.1 The Honour Board will include the names of WASM Graduates’ demonstrating extraordinary levels of achievement in their lives, according to criteria adopted by the WASMA council.